What to do in Chiang Rai, Thailand

 Where to eat in Chiang Rai, Thailand

 While not as much a food destination as Bangkok, Chiang Mai or Isaan, Chiang Rai has a lot to offer to those willing to explore Thailand’s Northern cuisine.
-To check out my favourite places to eat, read the post below:
+To check out my favourite places to eat, read the post below: Where to eat in Chiang Rai, Thailand where to eat in chiang rai

 Where to stay in Chiang Rai, Thailand